GeorgeWebDevCy/softone-woocommerce-integration/readme.txt

 = 2.2.29 =
 * Map colour and size attributes and use RETAILPRICE for pricing.
-* Use CCCSOCYLODES as the product description and REMARKS as the short description.
+* Use CCCSOCYLODES as the product description and CCCSOCYSHDES as the short description.

 = 2.2.28 =
 * Use brand name instead of brand code when assigning product brands.